Contents

 - Investigate and collect data: After mapping the supply chain, a relevance test should be completed followed by a review of the data that would need to be gathered to estimate the emissions.
 This should consider the feasibility of collecting that data, whether it actually exists, and making appropriate assumptions and estimates where needed.

-- Report: Disclosing emissions either in a sustainability report or annual report is best practice, and should be accompanied by transparent, clear assumptions and explaining limitations, approximations and assumptions made – transparency is absolutely critical here and doing this wrong can result in greenwashing claims.
+- Report: Disclosing your emissions either in a sustainability report or annual report is best practice, and should be accompanied by transparent, clear assumptions and explaining limitations, approximations and assumptions made.

-- Continuous improvement: After the inventory is completed, the next stage is to update and maintain an inventory management plan.
+Transparency is absolutely critical here and doing this wrong can result in greenwashing claims. - Continuous improvement: After your inventory is completed, the next stage is to update and maintain an inventory management plan.
 This looks at opportunities to improve the accuracy and quality of data and emissions estimates online to refine and improve.

 Reviewing the Data – Hotspot Analysis